Iroha-zaka sloping roads [いろは坂]

 Iroha-zaka road leads from there to Lake Chuzenji located at the level of about 1,270 meters within only a distance of about 3 km by airline distance.

 (The length of the road is about 7 to 8 km.)

 The upslope road and the downslope road are separated.

 The former has 20 hairpin curves, and the latter has 28 ones.

-We Japanese has been used the 48 basic charachters for syllabic sounds
+Japanese language has been used the 48 basic charachters for syllabic sounds.

 In the 11th century, somebody composed a poem using all 48 characters with no overlaps.

-From the observatory, we can see Kegon Falls, Lake Chuzenji and the mountains in Nikko area.
+We can see Kegon Falls, Lake Chuzenji and the mountains in Nikko area from the observatory.

-Along the downslope road, we can see a few waterfalls such as "Hoto Waterfall" and "Han'nya Waterfall" and a rocky cliff "Byobu-iwa".
+Along the downslope road, we can see a few waterfalls such as Hôtô Waterfall (方等滝), Han-nya Waterfall (般若滝) and a rocky cliff Byobu-iwa (屏風岩).

 Route buses and cars surely pass this road between Nikko city and Lake Chuzenji, Kegon Waterfall.